 Motivation

-Employees measure success by how much they get ahead in their organization.
-Employees may focus on performing better than their colleagues and amassing authority over colleagues.
-Entrepreneurs set their own goals and action plans, then work to achieve them.
-According to research, entrepreneurs who succeed don’t give up and keep working on their business until they turn a profit.
+Employees assess progress with their company on how much they get ahead.
+Employees may concentrate on performing better and gathering authority over colleagues than their colleagues.
+Entrepreneurs set targets and action plans on their own, then strive to accomplish them.
+According to a survey, before they make a profit, entrepreneurs who succeed do not give up and keep working on their companies.

 Number of Hours Worked

-As an employee, an average full-time job consists of 40 hours per week.
-You go into work, keep busy for eight hours, and come home.
-After factoring in your commute, the time you’re committing to your day job maybe a little bit higher.
+As an employee, 40 hours a week is an average full-time job.
+You go to work, you remain occupied for eight hours, then you come home.
+The time you devote to your day job will be a little bit longer after factoring in your commute.

 Work Stress

-As an employee, the stress level is generally pretty low.
-As you go to work, you know what is expected of you, put in your hours, and come home.
-As an employee, you don’t have to worry about where your next paycheck is coming from or running the daily operations of a business.
+As an employee, the level of tension is usually very minimal.
+You know what is required of you when you head to work, put in your hours, and come home.
+You don’t have to think as an employee about where the next salary is coming from or operating a company’s regular operations.

 Time